Model Physics

 Suspension Tuning Basics

-Controlling oscillations in a spring-mass-damper system is a well studied problem appearing in a large number of text books on engineering control system theory.
-The frequency and amplitude of oscillations are determined by two fundamental parameters, tau and zeta, which are functions of mass, spring rate and damping.
+Controlling oscillations of a spring-mass-damper system is a well studied problem in engineering text books.
+Oscillation response is controlled by two fundamental parameters, tau and zeta, that set the amplitude and frequency of the oscillation.
+Those two parameters are simple functions of mass, spring rate and damping.

 Spring-Mass-Damper System

-The spring-mass-damper system consists of the cart below with weight (m), a spring with stiffness (k) and a shock absorber with a damping coefficient of (c).
+The spring-mass-damper system consists of a cart with weight (m), a spring with stiffness (k) and a shock absorber with a damping coefficient of (c).
+The damping coefficient (c) is simply defined as the damping force divided by shaft velocity.

 The equations describing the cart motion are derived from F=ma.
 The force required to accelerate the cart mass is:

-The damping force of the shock absorber is described by the damping coefficient (c) simply defined as force produced by the shock divided by the shaft velocity:
+The damping force from the shock absorber is described by the damping coefficient (c) multiplied by the shaft velocity:

-Combining these elements into a force balance describes the cart motion:
+Combining those terms into a force balance describes the cart motion as a function of position, velocity and acceleration:

 Solution to the Equation of Motion for a Spring-Mass-Damper System

-The force balance for the cart is a second order partial differential equation with constant coefficients.
-The fact that the equation has a name is a clue that it is difficult to solve.
-Texts on control system theory thoroughly work thoroughly the mathematics of the solution process so we will not muddle through that here.
-Instead, we jump directly to the solution written in terms of the oscillation time constant tau and a damping coefficient zeta:
+The equation describing the cart motion is a second order partial differential equation with constant coefficients.
+The fact the equation has a name is a clue that it is difficult to solve.
+Texts on control system theory work thorough the math of that so we won't muddle through that here.
+Instead, we jump to the solution equation written in terms of the oscillation time constant tau and a damping coefficient zeta:

-If the damping coefficient zeta is less than one the cart motion is described by:
+If zeta is less than one (the usual case for suspensions) the cart motion is described by:

-It is important to understand the above equations are not an approximation or estimate that sort-of follow the behavior of a spring-mass-damper system.
-The above equations are exact and provide an exact mathematical relationship describing the oscillation motions of a spring-mass-damper system in the same sense that F=ma is an exact relationship between force and acceleration.
+Here is an important point: the above equation is not an approximation or estimate that sort-of follows the cart response.
+The above equation is exact in the same sense that F=ma is an exact description of the effect of force on acceleration.

-Inspection of the equations gives some insight into how a suspension will behave and the influence of tau and zeta on the performance of a suspension.
-The impulse response for zeta < 1 shows the following behavior:
+Inspection of the equation gives some insight into how suspensions behave and the influence of tau and zeta on suspension performance.
+The equation for impulse response for zeta < 1 has the following behavior:

 • The sin term shows the response will be periodic with an oscillation frequency controlled by the value of tau.